thanhkhang235/Data_Visualization/README.md

 Project for Data Visualization
 There are 2 main files for this project:
 1. "project.qmd": exploratory data + plot
-2. "Final_product.qmd": Final presentation(using quarto with revealjs package) for the choosen dataset
+2. "Final_Product.qmd": Final presentation(using quarto with revealjs package) for the choosen dataset